martindoychinov07/chat/README.md

 JWT_SECRET=your-secret-key
 ```

-Replace PG_PASSWORD and JWT_SECRET with your password and key
+Replace PG_PASSWORD and JWT_SECRET with your password and key.

 ## How to run it
 ```bash